-- Integrate the concepts of environmental education and the workshop concepts and content into theme-based units or traditional curriculum. - Show how the introduced activities were aligned with the Washington State Essential Academic Learning Requirements. - Provide access to information and education resources through EIC, WSU Vancouver Library, Water Resources Education Center, Metro Regional Parks and Greenspaces, public agencies, stewardship groups, and other community partnerships. - Provide information, resources, and strategies that facilitated the development of relevant school site projects for the protection of urban natural areas. - Include field trips relevant to the topics.
+- Integrate the concepts of environmental education and the workshop concepts and content into theme-based units or traditional curriculum.

+• Show how the introduced activities were aligned with the Washington State Essential Academic Learning Requirements.

+Provide access to information and education resources through EIC and its partners, WSU Vancouver Library, Metro Regional Parks and Greenspaces, other public agencies, stewardship groups, and other community partnerships.
-Project Goal:

-The EIC hoped to reach, at the very least, 75 K-12 teachers in Clark County, Washington through five workshops, an average of 15 teachers in each workshop.

-In actuality, during the course of this grant period (December 1, 2000 - June 1, 2001), the EIC was able to offer 17 workshops and reached a total of 251 teachers:

-Workshop # wksps presented ttl # particpants:

-Birds Go To School 2 37

-Bugs Go To School 2 23

-Care for Air 4 63

-Trash 'n Toxics (PLT) 2 26

-Worms Go To School 6 88

-Aquatic Bugs Go To School 1 14

-Workshop Objectives:
+• Provide information, resources, and strategies that facilitated the development of relevant school site projects for the protection of urban natural areas.

+Include field trips relevant to the topics.

-Specific objectives were identified for each of the five teacher workshops that were developed and offered:
+Workshop Objectives: Specific objectives were identified for each of the five teacher workshops that were developed and offered: